Photo by curlynikki.com

 OK, so now you know your hair's porosity!
 What's next?
 What's next is that you are now armed with the ability to choose products and methods that cater to your hair's porosity.

-Tips for those with Low Porosity Hair
+Hair Care Tips for Low Porosity Hair

 1. Really clean your hair.
 This means that you should be wary of co-washes and especially conditioner-only cleansing.
 Low-porosity hair has closed cuticles, doesn't allow products inside the hair shaft readily and therefore, is prone to build up.
 You need to be using a cleanser that will keep the hair shaft clean as a whistle.
 This doesn't mean that all co-washes are off-limits nor that all shampoos will do the trick!
 There are quite a few co-washes on the market that will get your hair squeaky clean!
 Just keep your focus on ridding your hair of build up and you'll be all set!

-2. You can skip the cold water rinses and oils.
+2. You can skip the cold water rinses and hair oils.
 Again, this is entirely up to you.
-Low porosity hair will naturally close it's cuticles, so often the extra steps of sealing with cold water rinses and oils are not necessary.
+Low porosity hair will naturally close it's cuticles, so often the extra steps of sealing with cold water rinses and hair oils are not necessary.

 3. Avoid heavy butters.
 These are just going to sit on top of your hair.
 You'll probably be left with white residue and notice little to no additional moisturization.
-Low porosity hair prefers lighter products that can easy penetrate the hair shaft instead.
+Low porosity hair prefers lighter products that can easily penetrate the hair shaft instead.

 4. Similar to Tip #2, use warm water to your advantage.
-Warm water keeps the cuticle open!
+Warm water keeps the natural hair cuticle open!
 Use it when rinsing out your shampoo to allow all of the dirt and build up to exit stage left and to prepare your hair shaft for the deep conditioning goodness to come.
 Apply your leave-in conditioner while your hair is still warm so that it can sink into your hair shaft.

-Tips for those with High Porosity Hair
+Hair Care Tips for High Porosity Hair

 2. The colder the water the better.
 Cold water seals the hair cuticle and your hair needs all the help that it can get!
-After deep conditioning, rinse in cold water to close those cuticles shut and trap in the moisture.
+After deep conditioning, rinse in cold water to seal those cuticles shut and trap in the moisture.

 4. Butter me Up!
 The heavier the butters the better.
-Anything to keep that moisture trapped inside the cuticle will help improve your moisture game.
+Anything to keep that moisture trapped inside the cuticle will help improve your hair moisture game.

 Tips for those with Medium Porosity Hair

-I read this and did the test and I have low porosity hair and wanted to ask about which products are best for my hair?
+• I read this and did the test and I have low porosity hair and wanted to ask about which products are best for my hair?
 Can you give names of products to wash, condition, leave-in and style?
 Thank you!